99designs/gqlgen/docs/content/config.md

     fields:
       id:
         resolver: true # force a resolver to be generated
+        fieldName: todoId # bind to a different go field name
 ```

 Everything has defaults, so add things as you need.